elmotamedi/KnowMap-Taxonomy/README.md

 # KnowMap Taxonomy
 KnowMap is a knowledge field taxonomy that aligns with the widely used CPC schema.

-If you use this implementation in your work, please consider citing the following paper:
+If you use this implementation in your work, cite the following paper:

 ### Citation
 **Elham Motamedi, Inna Novalija, Luis Rei (2024).**